-“It’s not unreasonable to have alcohol as a part of your life, as long as you are able to assess whether or not you are relying on it too much,” says Carrie Wilkens, PhD, cofounder and clinical director of the Center for Motivation and Change in New York City, which helps clients assess their relationships with alcohol and moderate them as necessary.
+“It’s not unreasonable to have alcohol as a part of your life, as long as you are able to assess whether or not you are relying on it too much,” says Carrie Wilkens, PhD, cofounder and clinical director of the Center for Motivation and Change in New York City, which helps clients assess their relationship with alcohol and moderate it as necessary.
 The key, she says, is learning to consume consciously enough to know how you’re being affected.

 Still, no single guideline applies to everyone or every situation.
 “Risk factors are variable and people should respect their individual makeup,” says Wilkens.
 People who suffer from depression or have a family history of alcoholism are at higher risk of developing a drinking problem.
 Drinking on an empty stomach is different from drinking with a meal.
 For some people, even one glass of wine is enough to disturb their sleep.

 Ultimately, a healthy relationship with alcohol requires being able to feel your body’s response to a drink and adjust your intake accordingly.

 If you do have some concerns about the amount or frequency of your drinking, or if someone close to you has expressed concern about your habits, it may be time to step back and evaluate.
 Wilkens recommends asking yourself the following questions:

 - When do you drink?
 Are you drinking frequently or automatically?
 Has it become a part of every social interaction and pastime?